We suggest that you use the check-list below when preparing an application.

 The following website may also be of interest: www.scholarship-search.org.uk

 4. Register for the BMAT

 All applicants to Biomedical Sciences at Oxford must register for and sit the BioMedical Admissions Test (BMAT).

 If you do not currently attend a school or college, you will need to find an open centre where you can sit the test.
 There are test centres worldwide, and a list is available at on the Admissions Testing website.

 Applicants can register for the BMAT from 1 September 2018; the standard entry closing date is 5pm BST on 1 October 2018, and there is a late entry closing date, 6pm BST on 15 October 2018.
 Please note that if you register after 1 October you will incur a large penalty fee.

-The BMAT is sat everywhere in the world on the first Wednesday in November every year.
+The BMAT will be sat everywhere in the world on 31 October.